shaunplee/monad-challenges-purescript/monad-challenges-code/hakyll/index.md

 Some challenges include hex encoded hints if you get stuck.
 You can put "hex decoder" into your favorite search engine to find numerous web pages that will do the decoding for you.
-Or you can use this bit of Haskell:

-    import Numeric (readHex)
-    import Data.List.Split (chunksOf)

-    hexDecode :: String -> String
-    hexDecode = map (toEnum . fst . head . readHex) . (chunksOf 2)